BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 In a typical environment, forwarders act as the entry point of the data pipeline, continuously sending events to Splunk for analysis.

+> In larger environments, organizations may also use Heavy Forwarders.
+Unlike Universal Forwarders, Heavy Forwarders can perform parsing, filtering, and routing before forwarding data to Indexers, making them useful in more complex deployments.

 ### Indexer

 Once data is received from forwarders, it is processed by the Splunk Indexer.